shreyagunjkar55-beep/face-recognition-in-low-light-conditions/README.md

 hybrid_model.py → trains the hybrid MobileNetV2 + CNN model
 realtime_recognition.py → performs real-time face recognition using webcam

+## Research Work

+This project is part of a research paper titled:

+"Face Recognition in Low Light Conditions using Hybrid CNN Models"

+Accepted at: ETFI, 2026
+The work proposes a hybrid CNN architecture combined with low-light enhancement techniques for improved face recognition performance.

 ## Future Improvements

 - Improve robustness in extremely dark environments